MOVE (Philadelphia organization): The MOVE 9

 The nine members of MOVE charged with third-degree murder for Ramp's death became known as the MOVE 9.
 Each was sentenced to a maximum of 100 years in prison.
 They were Chuck, Delbert, Eddie, Janet, Janine, Merle, Michael, Phil, and Debbie Sims Africa.

 In 1998, at age 47, Merle Africa died in prison.
 Seven of the surviving eight members first became eligible for parole in the spring of 2008, but they were denied.
 Parole hearings for each of these prisoners were to be held yearly from that time.
 In 2015, at age 59, Phil Africa died in prison.

 The first of the MOVE 9 to be released was Debbie Sims Africa on June 16, 2018.
 Debbie Sims Africa, who was 22 when sentenced, was released on parole and reunited with her 39-year-old son, Michael Davis Africa, Jr. She gave birth to him a month after she was imprisoned, and he was taken from her a week later.
-The release of Debbie Sims Africa renewed attention on members of MOVE and the Black Panthers who remain imprisoned in the U.S. from the period of the 1960s and 1970s; there were at least 25 still in prison as of June 2018.
+The release of Debbie Sims Africa renewed attention on members of MOVE and the Black Panthers who remain imprisoned in the U.S. from the period of the 1960s and 1970s.
+The Guardian journalist Ed Pilkington reported in June 2018 that there were at least 25 still in prison.

 On October 23, 2018, Michael Davis Africa, the husband of Debbie Sims Africa, was released on parole.
 In May 2019, Janine and Janet Africa were released on parole after 41 years of imprisonment.
 On June 21, 2019, Eddie Goodman Africa was released on parole.
-Delbert Orr Africa was granted parole on December 20, 2019 and released January 18, 2020.
-The last of the MOVE 9 either to be paroled or to die behind bars was Chuck Sims Africa, who was released on parole on February 7, 2020 after 41 years of imprisonment.
+Delbert Orr Africa was granted parole on December 20, 2019, and released January 18, 2020.
+The last of the MOVE 9 either to be paroled or to die behind bars was Chuck Sims Africa, who was released on parole on February 7, 2020, after 41 years of imprisonment.
 Both Delbert and Chuck died of cancer in 2020 and 2021, respectively.